WoditorTrans2000/WoditorTranslationGallery/README.md

 ---

-ENG 🇺🇸 - In progress - Picking up things that were translated in 2.24Z(Vgperson; Widderune) and 3.16 (Sugy) for 3.39x.
+ENG 🇺🇸 - DONE - Picking up things that were translated in 2.24Z(Vgperson; Widderune) and 3.16 (Sugy) for 3.39x.

 MENU - ( :white_check_mark: )